Maintenance of Certification

-Diplomates who hold TIME-LIMITED certificates, or CONTINUOUS CERTIFICATES issued in 2012 or thereafter (with no valid-through dates), are automatically enrolled in the MOC program when they attain initial certification and may start participating immediately.
+Diplomates who hold TIME-LIMITED certificates, or CONTINUOUS CERTIFICATES issued in 2012 or thereafter, are automatically enrolled in the MOC program when they attain initial certification and may start participating immediately.

 Diplomates who hold LIFETIME CERTIFICATES must voluntarily enroll in the program to begin the MOC process.
 Click here for more information.

-MOC utilizes FOUR PARTS to evaluate the six competencies:
+MOC uses FOUR PARTS to evaluate the six competencies: